seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 Artificial intelligence is transforming software engineering faster than any technological shift in recent memory.

-Many discussions focus on what AI can do.
+But most discussions focus on what AI can do.

 Far fewer focus on what humans must still be able to do.

-This series explores that distinction.
+This series is about that gap.

+Across four parts, we explore the full trajectory of software engineering in the AI era:

-In this first article, we examine why software engineering fundamentals remain essential despite increasingly capable AI systems.
+* In **Part I**, we examine why engineering fundamentals remain non-negotiable, even as AI generates increasingly sophisticated software.

-In Part II, *From Coding to Conducting*, we will explore how experienced engineers create extraordinary leverage by operating at higher levels of abstraction through AI.
+* In **Part II, *From Coding to Conducting***, we explore how experienced engineers create leverage by orchestrating AI systems rather than writing code line by line.

-But before we discuss conducting intelligence, we must address a more fundamental question:

-What happens when developers begin trusting AI-generated code they do not fully understand?

-The answer explains why engineering judgment has become more valuable than ever.
+* In **Part III, *The Intelligence Organization***, we zoom out to organizations, where AI reshapes governance, structure, and decision-making itself.
+* In **Part IV, *The Solo Intelligence Stack***, we reach the extreme end of the curve: how a single individual can now operate at the scale of an entire team.

+But everything begins here.

+With a misconception that is quietly reshaping the industry:

+That writing code is the same as building software.

 ---

 ## The New Reality: Code Is Cheap

-When the cost of generating software approaches zero, the premium on human competence skyrockets.
+When the cost of generating software approaches zero, the premium on human competence does not disappear.

+It increases.

-A seductive myth is spreading throughout the technology industry: the rise of the pure *vibe coder*.
+A seductive myth is spreading throughout the industry: the rise of the pure *vibe coder*.

-The narrative sounds compelling.
+The narrative is simple.

-Large Language Models can generate APIs, user interfaces, database schemas, deployment pipelines, cloud infrastructure, and automated tests in seconds.
+Large Language Models can now generate:

+* APIs
+* User interfaces
+* Database schemas
+* Deployment pipelines
+* Infrastructure definitions
+* Test suites

+in seconds.

-Developers no longer need to wrestle with implementation details.
+Developers, we are told, no longer need to wrestle with implementation details.

 They simply describe what they want.

 The machine does the rest.

-The promise is intoxicating.
+The promise is intoxicating:

 Describe.